Principal Guest Conductor of the Orchestra della Toscana

 In July 2018, in Lucca, the birthplace of Giacomo Puccini, on the open-air stage of the Lucca Summer Festival - one of the major festivals for pop and rock music in Italy - she created the Puccini Day, a concert for nearly 5000 people dedicated to the Maestro for his 160th anniversary, so to show that “classical rocks”.

-In 2019 she debuted in Argentina at the Teatro del Libertador San Martín with the Orquesta Sinfónica de Córdoba, in Canada at Casa Loma with the Toronto Concert Orchestra, at the Fondazione Pergolesi-Spontini in Jesi, with the New Japan Philharmonic at the Triphony Hall in Tokyo and she was appointed Principal Conductor of the Orchestra Milano Classica.
+In 2019 she debuted in Argentina at the Teatro del Libertador San Martín with the Orquesta Sinfónica de Córdoba, in Canada at Casa Loma with the Toronto Concert Orchestra, at the Fondazione Pergolesi-Spontini in Jesi, with the New Japan Philharmonic at the Triphony Hall in Tokyo, at the Teatro del Silenzio with the Orchestra Filarmonica Italiana and in the United States in concerts with Andrea Bocelli, with the Filarmonica del Teatro Regio di Torino, and she was appointed Principal Conductor of the Orchestra Milano Classica and Principal Guest Conductor of the Orchestra della Toscana.

 She is always on the front lines to help young people discover classical music (she is also the Principal Conductor of the “Orchestra Scarlatti Young”), helping with initiatives in collaboration with key artists from different musical genres, for example her dialogue with Rocco Hunt at the MTV Digital Days.